AriFordsham/GHCWiki/commentary/compiler/backends/llvm/installing.md

 The LLVM code generator doesn't support at this time the `TABLES_NEXT_TO_CODE` optimisation due to limitations with LLVM.

 You will also need LLVM installed on your computer to use the back-end.
-Version 2.6 or SVN trunk is supported.
+Version 2.7 or SVN trunk is supported.
 If you want to use the back-end in an unregistered ghc build, then you can use a vanilla build of LLVM.
-However if you want to use a registered GHC build (very likely) then you need to patch LLVM for this to work using the patch provided above.

 LLVM is very easy to build and install.
 It can be done as follows: